 Hammock or Trampoline?

 I see it so often in first labors.
 Too often.
-Call it pre-labor or prodromal labor, this kind of labor starts with stop and go contractions, sometimes for days.
-Then there is intense back labor, often accompanied by stalls once the baby is in the mid-pelvis (when the baby's head is at the same level as the ischial bones).
-Then someone gets an epidural because of exhaustion on top of difficult pain, and bam: Fully dilated and baby descends past the ischial bones really quickly.
+Call it pre-labor or prodromal labor, this kind of labor starts with stop-and-go contractions, sometimes for days or weeks.
+Then there is intense back labor, often accompanied by stalls.
+The baby is then probably in the mid-pelvis when the baby's head is at the same level as the ischial bones.
+Then someone gets an epidural because of exhaustion on top of difficult pain, and bam: Fully dilated and the baby descends past the ischial bones really quickly.

 When talking about physiologic labor, we often talk about letting the pain guide us and I think we tend to mostly refer to the time when things become more intense.
 However, the sensations and patterns early on are very much worthy of our attention.
-While all kinds of labor patterns can be part of normal – and stop and go labor as well as back labor are no different – knowing this is only helpful up to a certain point.
-The head still needs to flex and rotate to come out.
+While all kinds of labor patterns can be part of normal – and stop-and-go labor as well as back labor are no different – knowing this is only helpful up to a certain point.
+The head still needs to flex and rotate to descend.
 Pain and exhaustion are real, and pharmacologic pain management is not innocuous.

 Think trampoline as opposed to hammock

 Early patterns and sensations can then become an opportunity for action.
 No one is an inactive participant in the labor process – not the baby, not the person giving birth, nor the doula, the nurse, or the provider.
 By the time someone is in active labor, however, and when it becomes obvious something is needed, it often means adding discomfort and pain to an already intense experience in the hope that things improve.
 Or it means physiologic labor becomes a more medically managed labor.
 Early labor can therefore offer opportunities when there is still space and time, physically and emotionally.